Karen Glanz, PhD, MPH

-Dr. Glanz was elected to membership in the Institute of Medicine (IOM) of the National Academy of Sciences (now the National Academy of Medicine) in 2013.
-She was named a fellow of the Society for Behavioral Medicine and received the Elizabeth Fries Health Education Award.
-She has been designated a highly cited author by ISIHighlyCited.com, in the top 0.5% of authors in her field over a 20-year period since 2006, and was named one of The World’s Most Influential Scientific Minds 2015 by Thomson Reuters.
+She served on the NHLBI Advisory Council from 2017-2021 and served on the US Task Force on Community Preventive Services for 10 years.
+Dr. Glanz was elected to membership in the National Academy of Medicine of the National Academy of Sciences (previously known as the Institute of Medicine) in 2013.
+She has an H-index of 103 and was designated a Highly Cited Author by ISIHighlyCited.com, in the top 0.5% of authors in her field over a 20-year period, from 2006 to the present.
+She was designated as one of The World’s Most Influential Scientific Minds 2015 by Thomson Reuters.

 Adherence, cancer epidemiology, nutrition, prevention, psychosocial, public health, cancer screening, skin-cancer prevention

 Clinical trials, inter-rater reliability, measurement-error problems, spatial data, validation of behavioral measures

 Department of Biostatistics and Epidemiology

 University of Michigan, Ann Arbor, 1974.